Members

 Jose Rodríguez-Romaguera, PhD

-Principal Investigator.
 Dr. Jose Rodríguez-Romaguera received his PhD in Psychology (Behavioral Neuroscience) from the University of Puerto Rico in Rio Piedras, where he worked with Dr. Gregory Quirk studying the neural circuits of fear and avoidance learning.
 He then completed his postdoctoral training with Dr. Garret Stuber at UNC Chapel Hill where he studied the neural circuits of arousal and motivation.
-Dr. Rodríguez-Romaguera is currently a principal investigator in the Department of Psychiatry, the Neuroscience Center and the Carolina Institute for Developmental Disorders at UNC Chapel Hill.
-He also Co-Directs the Carolina Stress Initiative.
+Dr. Rodríguez-Romaguera is currently a principal investigator in the Department of Psychiatry, the Department of Cell Biology and Physiology, the Neuroscience Center, and the Carolina Institute for Developmental Disorders at UNC Chapel Hill.
+He also Co-Directs the Carolina Stress Initiative and is the Assistant Director of the Intellectual and Developmental Disorders Research Center.

 Email: jose_rodriguezromaguera@med.unc.edu